MetaIdea/SageMetaTool/README.md

 - tomsons26
 - LanYi
-- Darth Jane
 - OmniBlade
-- OpenSage team
-- all testers
+- all testers - especially hooten, darkyuri and all others

 # Previews (click the links):